 I chuckled, thinking how much gossip about Zoey and Julian’s engagement I’ll be hearing today.
 Over a year ago, when they finally publicized their relationship, the building was swarming with paparazzi.
 Because of that, Julian had to hire new help.
 Well, more like security help.

 I welcomed Albert and Greg with open arms.
-However, as the year passed and things died down, their service didn’t seem as necessary as before.
-But I still wanted them there – even though I get irritated for sharing my workspace.
+However, as the year passed and things died down, Julian kept their service as a precaution.
+Since their arrival, I had welcomed them with open arms even though they cramped my workspace.
 They had become more than just colleagues to me.
-I found myself two brotherly-type friends.
+I found myself, two brotherly-type friends.
 As per my sister’s words before, I need more friends.
 Sure she hadn’t meant friends who were older men in their late thirties and fifties, but they were friends nonetheless.

-Per their usual morning routine meeting with the building security, Albert and Greg rejoined me in the reception area a couple of minute after Julian and Zoey arrived.
-Though now they own a mini work station – more like a booth – by the elevator with two security monitor, they’ve always lounge themselves on the two empty chairs beside me.
-Thus, it explains why they’re irritating sometimes.
+Per their usual morning routine meeting with the building security, Albert and Greg rejoined me in the reception area a couple of minutes after Julian and Zoey arrived.
+Though now they own a mini work station (more like a booth) by the elevator with two security monitors, they’ve always lounge themselves on the two empty chairs beside me.
+Thus, it explicated why they’re irritating sometimes.

-“My weekend was great, Greg,” I replied and turned to Albert with a frown.
-“And to your dismay, Albert, I was at my parent’s place over the weekend.
+“My weekend was great, Albert,” I replied and turned to Greg with a frown.
+“And to your dismay, Greg, I was at my parent’s place over the weekend.
 But I can’t do anything about finding a man.
 God knows everyone I know set me up on enough blind dates already.”
 I dramatically said.

-Albert rolled his eyes and sat down on my right while Greg took the empty seat on my left.
+Albert smiled and sat down on my right while Greg took the empty seat on my left.
 “So, have you heard the news about the boss?
-I’m sure Zoey couldn’t help herself,” Greg said.
+I’m sure Zoey couldn’t help herself,” Greg said, ignoring my tasteful remark.

 That quickly shifted the conversation.
 “Yes!
 I saw it.
 That ring was… wow,” I said in wonder.
 “How much do you think it cost?”
 I muttered in thought.